wp-plugins/mykraft-owl-slider/README.txt

 <?php if (function_exists('homepage_slider')) { homepage_slider();} ?>

-NOTE: Using Mykraft themes doesn’t require this code line to be added manually since all Mykraft themes are slider ready.
+NOTE: Using Mykraft themes doesn't require this code line to be added manually since all Mykraft themes are slider ready.

 ==Frequently Asked Questions==

-=How to rearrange slides?=
+= How to rearrange slides? =

 Use the custom post type published date to prioritize slides order

-= What about foo bar? =

-Is there a slider left-right navigation (arrows)?
+= Is there a slider left-right navigation (arrows)? =

-No, you don’t need navigation links, slider is touch enabled and you can move it using mouse or by touch.
+No, but you don't need navigation links, slider is touch enabled and you can move it using mouse or by touch.

 ==Screenshots==